dingjiansw101/RoITransformer_DOTA/README.md

 We refactored the code and retrained the model.
 There are slight differences in the final accuracy.

-mmdetection version is on the way
+[mmdetection version] (https://github.com/dingjiansw101/AerialDetection) is finished, it is more faster and accurate, we recommend you to use the new version.

 ## Requirements: Software